 Complete General Education and major requirements as noted below.
 A grade of "C" or higher is required for each course applied to the major.
 Major course requirements may also be applied to meet general education requirements.

 Required Core Course:

 COMM 110 Public Speaking

 Group A: Students must take the following:

 COMM 130 Interpersonal Communication3 units

 COMM 140 Small Group Communication

-Major in Communication Studies continued on next page

 Group B: Any two courses from the following (6 units):